The Status of Telecommunication in SADC

 Malawi

-With scarce resources to build adequate fixed-line telecommunication infrastructure, the country relies on its two mobile networks for voice and data service connections.
+With scarce resources to build adequate fixed-line telecommunication infrastructure.
+The country relies on its two mobile networks for voice and data service connections.
 With low mobile penetration compared to the regional average, the country holds promising growth opportunities, especially in the mobile broadband sector.

 Zambia